Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 Coaching tip

-Pick one skill from the drill set and carry it into the main set.
+Pick one drill cue and carry it into every 100 and 50.

 Common mistakes + quick fixes